COVID-19 (coronavirus) Indigenous student supports

 Visit the Government of Canada website for information on Canada’s COVID-19 Economic Response Plan.

-Please reach out to the ISC advisors and program coordinators with questions.
+Please reach out to the ISC advisors with any questions.
 To book an appointment, call 204-474-8850 or email email@example.com.
 You can also connect directly with an advisor from Monday to Friday, 8:30 a.m. to 4:30 p.m.
-Visit the ISC staff page for contact information.

 A list of scholarships and bursaries for Indigenous students is available from Financial Aid and Awards.
 You can also read the Indigenous Student Newsletter for upcoming award deadlines.